8fold/sass-loom/README.md

 Finally while the assessment presents a dichotomy (pain vs. joy) it is meant as a tool to keep us from fence-sitting; the line is not hard and the scale is long.

+We do not know if the world needs something different.
+With that said, 8fold may want something different.

 ## Joy

 - Helpful, complete, and minimal documenation: TailwindCSS, Sass,